artsy/meta/meta/running_lunch_and_learn.md

 ### Afterward

 Right after the talk, ask the speaker for their slides.
 Then take the speaker and a few folks out to lunch.
 Tataki is never a bad idea.
-You can bring a few others who attended if there were any keeners.
 Make sure to expense this meal.

 Later, Zoom.us will email you the video recording.
 Uploading the video and the slides to the Artsy Engineering Dropbox folder and post a link to Slack.
 Send a pull request to the [Lunch and Learn docs][lal] adding the speaker to our list.
 Make sure to thank the speaker again over email, offer a copy of the video, and reiterate that we owe them a talk now.